 While the cabbage is soaking, it's time to mix the seasoning.
-In a small bowl, add the Korean chilli flakes, garlic, salted shrimp (or miso), fish sauce, sugar, pear juice (or apple), dashi stock and chopped spring onion.
+In a small bowl, add the Korean chilli flakes, garlic, salted shrimp (or miso), fish sauce, sugar, pear juice (or apple), dashi powder dissolved in warm water and chopped spring onion.

 After soaking the cabbage, rinse the cabbage two or three times under fresh water to remove the salt.
 We find a colander works well for this step.
 The cabbage should now have a flexible texture.

 Transfer the rinsed cabbage to a large bowl and add the kimchi seasoning.
 (We recommend gloves for this next step.)
 Using your hands, work the seasoning through the cabbage, making sure everything is very well coated.
 You can have a taste here and see if your kimchi needs any more chilli or salt to your preference.

 Next it's time to store the kimchi in a large jar.
 We recommend lining the top of the jar with cling wrap, then poking a hole to fill it, that way the the top of the jar will stay clean.
 Pop in all the kimchi, then press it down firmly so it's all compacted.
 This is important to get out air bubbles and help the fermentation process.